project-grasp/lean-workshops/commutativity_of_addition.rst

 Back to nat
 -------------

-The good news is that all these definitions are already provided in lean, together with some syntactic sugar, such as allowing us to type `a + b` instead of `addition a b`, and use actual Hindu-Arabic numerals as opposed to chains of `succ`s, so for the rest of the tutorial we can just revert back to the good old `nat`.
+The good news is that all these definitions are already provided in Lean, together with some syntactic sugar, such as allowing us to type `a + b` instead of `addition a b`, and use actual Hindu-Arabic numerals as opposed to chains of `succ`s, so for the rest of the tutorial we can just revert back to the good old `nat`.

 We can repeat our experiment with addition and `#reduce`, this time using more human-friendly notation.
 What is the most important observation you can take from this experiment?